yvelikova/axway-open-docs/content/en/docs/central/catalog.md

 ## Authenticate an exported API from Unified Catalog in Integration Builder

+This section describes out to configure authentication for an API exported from Unified Catalog

+## Before you start

+* The following assumes you already have an APIKey or JWT configured for your API as well as a valid subscription.
+Please refer to 'Subscribe to an endpoint' above.

 Before you can use your exported connector you need to configure the authentication settings under your connectors **Setup** section.
-The following assumes you already have an APIKey or JWT configured for your Catalog Item.

 Under **Configurations** click the 'Add Configuration' button to add a blank config.
 This will allow you to pass in your apikey/JWT when creating a connector instance.
 You can fill in the config fields as follows:

 * Name: Whatever makes sense to your connectors auth.
 Eg: apikey or jwt
 * Key: this.api.key